-Earlier this summer I had a broken hand and my doctors said no yoga for a few weeks.
-Being as stubborn as I am I was in class the next day, in my cast, using props to replace my hand.
-I was able to modify and fit the practice to my needs by embracing props and using them to my advantage.
-Yoga is a beautiful practice that is meant for everybody with any body, the key is to take what you have available and use it to your advantage.
+The lovely Tara shared another experience when she had broken her arm and was instructed by her doctor to lay off yoga for a few weeks.
+Being the yoga junkie that she is, she knew there was a way around this injury; that she would be able to make some adjustments to her practice so she could still doasana and be safe.
+She started to use props to replace her hand that was wrapped in a cast.
+She was able to modify the practice to meet her needs by embracing props and using them to my advantage.
+Yoga is a beautiful practice that is meant for everybody withany body –the key is to take what you have available and use it to your advantage.

-Here are my favourite ways to incorporate props into your practice:
+Here are some of Tara’s favourite ways to incorporate props into a practice:

-- Squeeze a block between your upper thighs for Sun Salutations.
-Having to remind my legs to hug in towards my centre line right at the beginning of a practice sets me up for the rest of class.
+- Squeeze a block between your upper thighs during sun salutations.
+The placement of the block reminds the legs to hug in towards a centre line.
+It’s a great foundation to set up at the beginning of class, and something to practice during the rest of the class.

 - Use a block under your standing foot for balancing work.
 A safe place to start is in tree pose.
-I find I really wake up the underside of my foot and fire up the tiny stabilizer muscles I wouldn’t normally feel balancing on the ground.
+Using the block to balance really wakes up the underside of the foot and fires up the tiny stabilizer muscles we may not normally notice whilst balancing on the ground.
 Check in to see if you are relying on gripping the block with your toes and really connect to the four corners of your feet.
-In this case the softer the block the more fire you will feel.
-(Fire is a good thing!)
+In this case the softer the block, the more fire you will feel.
+(Fire is a good thing!).

 - Straps are very helpful for backbends, such as dancer’s pose and bow pose, where we are working to connect the foot and hand.
 Using a strap for the bind helps to safely open the shoulders and chest.
 Try strapping up your foot and finding a grip on the strap that allows enough room for you to work on opening the front body whilst lifting the back leg.